f5devcentral/f5-big-iq-lab/docs/class4/module5/lab1.rst

 The script will perform in this order:

-    1. Exchange the ssh keys between the ubuntu and the BIG-IQ CM and DCD (check Credentials under Documentation tab in UDF or Description field in Ravello).
+    1. Exchange the ssh keys between the ubuntu and the BIG-IQ CM and DCD (check Credentials under Documentation tab in UDF).
     2. Install ansible-galaxy roles
     3. Onboarding BIG-IQ CM and DCD: